-The Postal Service makes this annual request because of wear and tear that occurs to mailboxes every year.
-Repairing suburban and rural mailboxes improves the appearance of our community and makes delivering and receiving mail safer for our letter carriers and customers.
+The Postal Service makes this annual request because of the wear and tear that occurs to mailboxes every year.
+Repairing suburban and rural mailboxes improves the appearance of South Florida communities and makes delivering and receiving mail safer for postal carriers and customers.
+Some typical activities homeowners may need to do include:

-If a homeowner plans to install a new mailbox or replace a worn one, they must use only Postal Service-approved traditional, contemporary, or locking full/limited-service mailboxes.
-Postal customers must be careful when purchasing curbside mail receptacles because the use of unapproved boxes is prohibited.
-Customers may use a custom-built mailbox, but they must consult with their local post office to ensure it conforms to guidelines applying to flag, size, strength, and quality of construction.
+If a homeowner plans to install a new mailbox or replace a worn one, he or she must use only Postal Service–approved traditional, contemporary, or locking full/limited service mailboxes.
+Customers may use a custom-built mailbox, but they must consult with their local Post Office to ensure it conforms to guidelines applying to flag, size, strength, and quality of construction.